wycliffekitheka01/Data-Analytics-Projects/README.md

 - **Project 3 – Excel Analysis**
   Contains a full Excel-based data analysis project, including calculations, visualizations, and summarized findings in the same file.
+- **Project 4 – Python Linear Regression (Baseball Performance Prediction)** Uses Python’s scikit-learn to develop a linear regression model predicting the Oakland A’s 2002 baseball performance.
+The analysis explores key variables such as runs scored and runs allowed to forecast wins and compares predictions with actual outcomes for insight into team performance.